 Shooting abroad to work with different scenery is quite refreshing and inspiring.
 I will for sure be doing that more often in the coming years and will definitely be going back to Ireland soon.
 I was there only for a few days this time, but already managed to come home with quite a few nice images.
 This one is the first one I processed.
-It features the rocky Irish east coast at Greystones (Wicklow).
+It features the rocky coastline of the Irish Sea near Greystones (Wicklow).
 I don’t get to shoot rocky coastlines in Switzerland, so had a lot of fun trying to find the right angles … without slipping.
 Unfortunately the colourful sunrise that John and Brian promised did not happen, so I had to bribe the captain of that freight ship on the horizon to stay put during a 5 minutes long exposure.
 I think it was worth it and hope you like how this image came out!?

 I shot the image with my Nikon D800E and used 13 stops of neutral density plus a 2 stop graduate ND filter to get to an exposure time of 5 minutes.
 I processed the image with Adobe’s Lightroom 5.3 and Nik’s Silver Efex Pro 2.